-\textbf{Run time with high probability.} We consider the first $O(n \log n)$ iterations and condition on the event that no frequency decreases during that time.
+\textbf{Run time w.h.p.} We consider the first $O(n \log n)$ iterations and condition on the event that no frequency decreases during that time.
 This can be argued in the same way as at the beginning in the proof of Theorem~\ref{thm:leadingOnes}.

-The main idea now is to show that, for any frequency at $1/2$, $O(n\log n)$ iterations are enough in order to detect a significance in $1$s.
-This happens in parallel for all frequencies.
-For our argument to hold, it is only important that all the other frequencies are at $1/2$ or $1 - 1/n$, which we condition on.
+We now show that a single frequency (starting at~$1/2$) is increased to $1 - 1/n$ within the first $O(n \log n)$ iterations w.h.p. as long as the other frequencies are at~$1/2$ or at $1 - 1/n$.
+Hence, \emph{all} frequencies are increased during that time w.h.p. when applying a union bound.

-Similar to the proof of Theorem~\ref{thm:leadingOnes}, when proving the expected run time, we will use that, if all frequencies start at~$1/n$, they are set to $1 - 1/n$ with high probability within $O(n^2 \log n)$ iterations in parallel.
+Similar to the proof of Theorem~\ref{thm:leadingOnes}, when proving the expected run time, we use that, if all frequencies start at~$1/n$, they are set to $1 - 1/n$ w.h.p. within $O(n^2 \log n)$ iterations in parallel.
 Thus, we combine both cases in the following argumentation.